jjvanzon/Circular-Language-Spec/1. Spec/16. Type Control/Type Safety, Genericity, Explicit.md

 | __Delegated interface__ | Interface determined by a line line |
 |                         | (interface, type or object line)    |

 During execution the interface can change from being delegated to original and back.
 The original interface isn’t lost as soon as you delegate the interface.
-When you annull the delegation, then the original interface reappears.
+When you annul the delegation, then the original interface reappears.
 It was only temporarily hidden.
-Mostsymbols don’t define an original interface, so not every object symbol holds original interface systematics.
+Most symbols don’t define an original interface, so not every object symbol holds original interface systematics.

 The use of delegation of the interface is to fix the interface and to use an already defined interface.